Spinal Decompression Surgery – Types, Risks, Cost & Recovery

 Your spine surgeon’s approaches are diligently implemented from cut to surgical wound closing to minimize and decrease blood loss.
 Nevertheless, large blood vessels can be damaged, resulting in bleeding.

 In most patients, the risk of contamination after spinal surgery is minor.
 You will be given IV antibiotics right before surgery to decrease your chance of infection.
-If an infection does grow, it may be shallow, or it may disperse deeper into the brainstem and vertebral column.
+If a spinal infection does grow, it may be shallow, or it may disperse deeper into the brainstem and vertebral column.

 Some patients are faced with the formation of blood clots after the surgery.
 If some of these clots can travel to the heart or lungs, they can block the vein leading to more complications.